Palm Goes Green

-But Palm International Inc. (PII; LaVergne, TN) took a bit of a different approach.
+But Palm Commodities International, LLC (PII; LaVergne, TN) took a bit of a different approach.
 As a result, the company, a supplier of metals, nickel sulfamate and other raw materials for plating chemistries, is saving money on its energy bills while gaining a tax break and experiencing improved worker productivity.

 “The plating industry has been abuzz as nickel and other commodity prices have climbed higher and higher over the last couple of years,” says PII energy analyst Erik Daugherty.
 “But energy cost increases have focused attention on efficiency.
 We recognized this and invested in energy efficiency technology such as new lighting in offices, warehouses, and production facilities.”

 According to Daugherty, lighting is the largest cost component of the electric bill in many commercial buildings and a significant portion of the total energy bill.
 “For years, energy-saving lighting solutions have been available that can reduce lighting energy costs while maintaining or potentially improving lighting quality,” he says.
 “The Energy Cost Savings Council (ECSC; Washington, DC) says energy-efficient lighting generates an average projected payback period of 2.2 years and a 45% return on investment.
 Energy-efficient lighting is becoming a common feature in new construction.
 Lighting is generally considered the easiest, most profitable investment in energy-saving building systems.”

 In mid-2006, PII’s lighting systems were in need of an upgrade.
 Daugherty says the decision to switch to low-e lighting throughout PII’s plant, warehouse and office spaces has reduced the company’s energy costs by at least 40%.
 Payback periods on the projects range from eight months to less than three years in various areas of the facility.